LimitlessUR/ReactJS_Exercise_App_APIs/README.md

  The Functionnality of this app impowers our users to search through the exercise DB API for over 1300 different exercises to add to their routine.

- Within each exercise component card are youtube videos from the youtube search API, which gives our users video demos and and detailed instruction on how to perform each exercise.
+ Within each exercise component card are youtube videos from the youtube search API, which gives our users video demos and detailed instruction on how to perform each exercise.

 `User will need API key for production`